top of page

 In Part 3, she moves from how the thief comes to steal, kill and destroy, to how Christ came to give us abundant life.
 With love and passion, Jen shares the reasons why it's good to be a girl and how we can embrace the God who satisfies our longing souls and fills us with good things and who invites us to make our home in him.

-The impact of culture through social media and governing policies on our worldview is similar to putting a frog in lukewarm water and then boiling it, the idea is the poor frog won't notice the temperature going up.
-We become used to the shifts in culture around us, and can easily find ourselves caught up in it without searching for biblical truth first.
+The impact of culture through social media, entertainment, and governing policies is similar to putting a frog in lukewarm water and then boiling it.
+The poor frog won't notice the temperature going up.
+In the same way, we acclimate to the shifts in culture around us, and easily find ourselves caught up in it if we don’t practice a pause to search for biblical truth first.

-Jen's book is a call for us to think critically and biblically about rising culture issues to provide us with a biblical worldview in how we perceive our womanhood and God's good design for us.
+Jen's book is a call for us to think critically and biblically about rising culture issues.
+To develop a biblical worldview requires our discipline and effort, particularly in how we perceive our womanhood and God's good design for us.

 # of pages: 200